microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 - **Install operation**:
     1. Calls the handler's *install command* ->
         - Backup the current installation (if existing).
-        - Attempt to install/update the current eBPF installation (after checking that in case of an update, it's to a newer version only).
+        - Attempt to install/update the current eBPF installation (after checking that it's to a newer version only).
         - Attempt to restart eBPF drivers and GuestProxyAgent service.
         - If any operation fails, attempt to rollback to the backed up installation and fail on exit.
         - Remove the backed up installation.
         - Return result code of the overall operation.
     2. Calls the handler's *enable command* ->
         - Start the eBPF drivers
-        - Write the status file with the result code of the overall operation (always successful).
+        - Write the status file with the result code of the overall operation.

 - **Update operation**:
-    1. Calls the handler's *disable command* (on the old handler) -> NOP.
+    1. Calls the handler's *disable command* (on the old handler) -> Stop eBPF drivers (and GuestProxyAgent service).
     1. Calls the handler's *update command* (on the new handler) ->
-        - Create a global "updating" state.
+        - Create a global "updating" state (used later by the *uninstall command* and *enable command*).
         - Backup the current installation.
         - Attempt to update the current eBPF installation (after checking that the update is to a newer version only) - If the new version is lower than the current one, the update is aborted.
         - Attempt to restart eBPF drivers and GuestProxyAgent service.